dwp/multichain-review/README.md

 * Mining assets
 * Administering the blockchain

-Public-key cryptography is used extensively in crytocurrencies and blockchain implementations to manage identities, and the sending and receiving of data between participants.
-In addition to this, MultiChain also uses cryptography during the handshake when a node attempts to connect to another, ensuring that any node wishing to participate is both known to others by a public key, and that the node is in possession of the private key associated with the public key.
+Public-key cryptography is used extensively in crytocurrencies to verify identities, particularly when sending and receiving data between participants in a transaction.
+In addition to this, MultiChain uses the same mechanism during the connection handshake when one node attempts to connect to another, ensuring that any node wishing to participate in the network is both known to others by its public key, and is also in possession of the corresponding private key, which is used to return a digital signature of a challenge message received during the connection attempt.

 Such fine grained permissions simplify the process of defining different rights, or entirely limiting system access to specific actors, while features of the blockchain itself make it suitable for helping government to improve record keeping and the sharing of data across departments.